Update: press on the button below to learn more about the latest course by RankYa

 This is often called reputation management and it can be accomplished easily if you understand how Google rankings work.
 Basically, you can by using Google rankings itself outrank the current results it shows.
 The process is quite easy.

-Also, word of caution about those shady reputation management service providers who may actually do more harm managing your reputation than clear it up for you (usually after they charge you thousands of dollars for the services which is usually techniques that Google frowns upon and should be avoided at all costs).
+Once again, word of caution about those reputation management service providers who usually do more harm managing your reputation than clear it up for you (usually after they charge you thousands of dollars for the services which is usually techniques that Google frowns upon and should be avoided at all costs).

 For example, some of these reputation management services hire poor quality article writers with bad English to pump out low quality written articles trying to out-rank other websites.
 The end result may be even worse than before you used these reputation companies (some of them even Guarantee removals of names from Google) don’t be fooled with such BS claims because Google doesn’t make billions of $’s if others could easily hack their servers to remove results (it doesn’t work like that).

-Remember, you could easily manage your own name (or other search terms) shown in Google search results by following simple techniques, or simply hire a lawyer to get them involved, but be active as Google results usually stay around for a long time if the unwanted results aren’t deleted.
+Remember, you could easily manage your own name (or other search terms) shown in Google search results by following simple techniques taught by RankYa.
+Be active as Google results usually stay around for a long time if the unwanted results aren’t deleted.